U.S. Soldier Admits He Provided Secret Military Information To ISIS

-The Hawaii-based soldier spoke clearly and with confidence: “Your honor, I provided unclassified, classified documents to the Islamic State.”
+“Your honor, I provided unclassified, classified documents to the Islamic State.”

 Sgt.
 1st Class Ikaika Kang, 35, pleaded guilty Wednesday before a U.S. magistrate in a Honolulu courtroom to trying to help the Islamic State group, admitting he provided secret military information, including a drone meant to track U.S. troops and other support, to undercover agents he believed were members of the terrorist organization, according to Time.